mpv-player/mpv/DOCS/man/en/ao.rst

         Sets the device number to use.
 Playing a file with ``-v`` will show a list of available devices.

-ivtv (IVTV only)
-    IVTV specific MPEG audio output driver.
-Works with ``--ac=hwmpa`` only.

 v4l2 (requires Linux 2.6.22+ kernel)
     Audio output driver for V4L2 cards with hardware MPEG decoder.

-mpegpes (DVB only)
-    Audio output driver for DVB cards that writes the output to an MPEG-PES file if no DVB card is installed.

-    card=<1-4>
-        DVB card to use if more than one card is present.
-If not specified MPlayer will search the first usable card. file=<filename>
-        output filename

 null
     Produces no audio output but maintains video playback speed.
 Use